Adamm00/IPSet_ASUS/README.md

 - `firewall unban asn AS123456 AS654321` - Remove one or more registered ASN ban rules.
 - `firewall unban malware` - Remove entries created from malware feeds.
 - `firewall unban nomanual` - Remove automatic blacklist entries while retaining every registered user rule.
-- `firewall unban all` - Flush both blacklists and clear the stored block log.
+- `firewall unban all` - Remove bans.
+Recorded traffic history is retained.

 Temporary bans accept `15m`, `1h`, `6h`, `24h`, or `7d`.
 Arguments must be supplied as entries, an optional `timeout`, then an optional `comment`.
 Re-adding a temporary rule resets its expiry.
 Adding the same entry permanently promotes it, while a temporary request for an existing permanent rule leaves the permanent rule unchanged.
 Unbanning an exact address or range removes its direct permanent or temporary rule; another overlapping rule may continue to cover it.